PrincetonUniversity/gpu_programming_intro/setup.md

 + Open a terminal (e.g., Terminal, PowerShell, PuTTY) [<a href="https://researchcomputing.princeton.edu/education/training/hardware-and-software-requirements-picscie-workshops" target="_blank">click here</a> for help]

-+ If a faculty member has sponsored an account for you on TigerGPU then please use that for this workshop since we have limited GPUs on the training cluster.
++ If a faculty member has sponsored an account for you on TigerGPU then please use that for this workshop since we have a limited number of GPUs on the training cluster.
 Traverse can be used for most of the exercises.

 + Otherwise, please SSH to Adroit in the terminal: `ssh <NetID>@adroit.princeton.edu` [click [here](https://researchcomputing.princeton.edu/faq/why-cant-i-login-to-a-clu) for help]